pkraker/Headstart/doc/server_config.md

   * solrium (for interfacing with SOLR servers, install with `devtools::install_github("chreman/solrium")`)
   * tidyr
   * forcats
 * Node.js 10.17+ with module puppeteer installed, if you want to use the snapshot feature
   * Depending on the operating system, manual installation of additional dependencies for the chromium renderer are required.
 Known dependencies under Ubuntu 18.04 are `libasound2 libatk1.0 libatk-bridge2.0 libgtk-3-dev`
   * Under Ubuntu 18.04 the installation of major language character sets for chromium is recommended with `apt-get install -y fonts-ipafont-gothic fonts-wqy-zenhei fonts-thai-tlwg fonts-kacst fonts-freefont-ttf --no-install-recommends`
   * depending on the environment a separate node-installation with puppeteer is required, that has execution rights for the webserver/www-data user
+* hunspell and composer, if you want to use the spellchecking feature
+  * For hunspell, make sure to download compatible dictionaries as well, e.g. from [LibreOffice](https://cgit.freedesktop.org/libreoffice/dictionaries/tree/).
+Put both the .aff and the .dic files of the languages you want to support into a flat directory.
+  * After you have installed composer, navigate to `server/classes/` and execute `composer install`.

 If you want to use the Hypothes.is annotation tool, make sure to correctly check out submodules; otherwise the PDF modal will result in a 404 error.
 You can do so by running `git submodule update --init --recursive`